emo-eth/deterministic-proxy-factory/README.md

 # Deterministic Proxy Factory

 This is a simple deterministic proxy factory that allows you to deploy deterministic ERC1967 proxies, beacon proxies, and clones (ERC-1167 minimal proxies).
 Since initialization calls are often sensitive, salts must encode the deployer's address.
 This means deployment is permissioned, but still consistent across EVM chains.
+Initialization happens separately from proxy creation, meaning the proxy's address is only influenced by its initial implementation (or beacon, in the case of beacon proxies).

+**Proxies can be deployed deterministically by specifying a consistent initial implementation across chains.** Proxies can then be upgraded to any implementation while still keeping the same address.
+For convenience, "minimal" proxy implementations have been provided, using both Solady and OpenZeppelin as templates with [upgrade-safe storage](https://eips.ethereum.org/EIPS/eip-7201).
+See below for their addresses.

 ## Features